analogdevicesinc/linux/Documentation/filesystems/proc.rst

     lock:       1: FLOCK  ADVISORY  WRITE 359 00:13:11691 0 EOF

+Files with anonymous inodes have an additional 'path' field which represents the anonymous file path.

 The files such as eventfd, fsnotify, signalfd, epoll among the regular pos/flags pair provide additional information particular to the objects they represent.